 Unusual Options Activity Insight: Goldman Sachs Group

-Goldman Sachs Group (NYSE:GS) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $376.38 following the option alert.
+Shares of Goldman Sachs Group (NYSE:GS) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $375.7.

 - Option Type: SWEEP